HarshitaSahai/KonfHubIntern/readme.md

 8. Convert html to excel (can be done usng onilne convertor or javascript).
 9. Perform conditional formatting in sheet and find exact as well as semantic duplicates

+All the files mentioned above are already present in the repo.
+You just need to clone and open .html file for readable format.